mustafasegf/pemasak-infra/README.md

 }
 ```

 to make sure the project won't ran out of ip.
+This is important for deploying a lot of project since the default settings only give you 31 networks.

 3. Make sure the user have docker group access by running `groups` and check if docker is in it.
 If not run `sudo usermod -aG docker $USER && newgrp docker`
+The application uses docker API to access the docker daemon.
+Make sure the user have access to the docker daemon.
 4. Increase the file open limit size in `/etc/security/limits.conf` to large number like `65536` and add `fs.file-max = 65536` to `/etc/sysctl.conf` file.
+This is important to make sure the server can handle a lot of file open at the same time when deploying a lot of project.
 5. Copy `configuration.example.yml` to `configuration.yml` and change the `configuration.yml` `application.bodylimit` to large value like 500mb or 1gb to allow large file upload.
+The bodylimit is important to mitigate git error `unexpected disconnect while reading sideband packet`.
-6. Copy `.env.example` in `ui` folder to `.env` and change the `VITE_API_URL` to the server ip
+6. Copy `.env.example` in `ui` folder to `.env` and change the `VITE_API_URL` to the server ip.
-7. Run `./scripts/env.sh > .env` to generate the environment variable
+7. Run `./scripts/env.sh > .env` to generate the environment variable.
-8. Run `docker compose up -d` to start the server
+8. Run `docker compose up -d` to start the server.
+This will take a while.

 ### Common Issue for deployment